-Connecticut renews push to bar female genital mutilation
+Connecticut renews push to ban female genital mutilation

 HARTFORD, Conn.
-(AP) — Connecticut lawmakers are pushing for a new state law that bans female genital mutilation.

-It follows a federal judge’s ruling last fall that found a national law protecting girls from the practice was unconstitutional.
+(AP) — Connecticut lawmakers are considering legislation that would ban female genital mutilation, partly because of a U.S. District Court judge’s ruling last fall that determined a federal prohibition was unconstitutional.

-The General Assembly’s Public Health Committee heard testimony Monday on one of several bills proposed this session barring the procedure.
-The mutilation of girls’ external genitals for non-medical reasons is practiced in several African countries and parts of the Middle East and Asia.
+The General Assembly’s Public Health Committee heard testimony Monday on one of several bills proposed this session barring the procedure known as female circumcision or cutting.
+Advocates said 28 states have enacted laws to combat it, and Connecticut needs to join them.

+The mutilation of girls’ external genitals for non-medical reasons is practiced in some two dozen African countries and parts of the Middle East and Asia.
+It also affects many immigrant and refugee communities in Europe and the U.S.

+“This barbaric practice, which operates mainly in secrecy, must be stopped,” said Dorothy Cutter, a resident of Somers who testified at the public hearing.
+She urged committee members to pass a bill with stiff penalties that prohibits transporting girls across the state border to perform what she called “child abuse at its worst.”

 Most Read Nation & World Stories